nptscot/nptscot.github.io/manual/index.md

 ### 2.6.
 Other layers {#otherlayers}

-The NPT provides several supplementary map layers that enhance the contextual understanding of the cycling network
+The NPT provides several supplementary map layers that enhance the contextual understanding of the cycling network.

 <!-- TODO: add year to data sources -->

-* Schools (click on a school to see current and potential future mode split data): Revealing the locations of primary, secondary, and other educational institutions, this layer allows users to click on individual schools to review the present and potential future distribution of travel modes among students
+* Schools (click on a school to see current and potential future mode split data): Revealing the locations of primary, secondary, and other educational institutions, this layer allows users to click on individual schools to review the present and potential future distribution of travel modes among students.
-* Wards: This layer overlays the boundaries of local electoral wards onto the map
+* Wards: This layer overlays the boundaries of local electoral wards onto the map.
-* Scottish Parliamentary Constituencies: Users can display the geographic divisions for Scottish parliamentary representation
+* Scottish Parliamentary Constituencies: Users can display the geographic divisions for Scottish parliamentary representation.
 * Local Authority: Highlight the administrative areas within Scotland, aiding in planning and analysis at a local government level.

 ## 3. Accessing the NPT {#access}

 #### Progressive Web App

 The NPT is a Progressive Web App (PWA), which can be installed on many devices, including your smartphone.
-The App provides the same features as the website.
-Still, it includes additional benefits such as pinning the App to your device's home screen and full-screen support.
+The App provides the same features as the website, but includes additional benefits such as pinning the App to your device's home screen and full-screen support.

 How to install the NPT as an app